rob5300/vtfx_reader/readme.md

 A tool to read the header + output image resources (as png) from a [VTFX file](https://developer.valvesoftware.com/wiki/VTFX_file_format).
 Written in rust.

 - Supports 360 vtf files [\*.360.vtf].
-- PS3 files are also supported [\*.vtf] but use the ``--no-dxt-fix`` argument to get a desired output.
+- PS3 files are also supported [\*.vtf], use the ``--no-dxt-fix`` argument to get a desired output.

-*Note: X360 images usually have multiple mip levels packed into the texture, functionality to export only the max mip level is in progress and experimental.*
+*Note: Xbox 360 vtfx's usually have multiple mip levels packed into the main resource, the largest mip level will be exported.*

 ## Working texture export formats (Open issue to request):
 - DXT1